Client Houston's Farms

 Houston’s Farms Lean Agribusiness Case Study

 This case study involved pioneering the application of Lean manufacturing concepts to the end to end process of fresh vegetable production from sowing to shipping.
-This project is ongoing.

 Our customer is a large commercial grower and processor of fresh cut leaf vegetables for pre-packed salad.
 They farm over 1000 hectares of fancy lettuces and herbs and operates processing plants in Hobart and in Brisbane.
 Our customer has a market-leading reputation for quality.

 Fresh leaf vegetables such as lettuce have an extremely short shelf life.
 The challenge is increased by the location in Tasmania.
 This requires product to be shipped daily to the Australian mainland.
 The location also places our customer at a serious disadvantage to its mainland competitors.
 As the market for pre-packed salad has matured, they have recognised the need to reduce unit costs through improved productivity and reduced waste throughout the supply chain from sowing to delivery to the customer distribution centre.